tomatau/angular-tomatao/_posts/2014-11-21-managing-scope-state-layers.md

 ### Next Post

-I will next post about solutions to the above problems using Action layers and one direct data flows.
+I will post about further solutions to the above problems using Action layers and one direct data flows.

 [ui.router]: https://github.com/angular-ui/ui-router